musty-codified/musty-codified/README.md

 - 👋 Hi, I’m @musty-codified
 - 👀 I’m interested in Computing Systems and AI
-- 🌱 I’m currently learning java/springbootfor backend technologies and react for front end.
+- 🌱 I’m currently learning java/springboot for backend technologies and react for front end.
 - 💞️ I’m looking to collaborate on backend and front end projects
 - 📫 You can reach me on linkedin @ Mustapha musa